xaviliz/AudioQualityFeatures/README.txt

-This is some documentation for my script
+This script i useful to extract some audio features to evaluate audio quality.